Last updated on February 13th, 2023 at 09:32 am

 There really are some things you have to truly experience for yourself to understand.
 People can tell you the same thing many times or give you all sorts of advice but it won’t hit you until you experience it personally.

-I came to the realization recently that I am most productive when I have limited free time because I have to choose carefully how I spend that time.
+We are more productive when we have limited free time because we have to carefully choose how to spend that time.

 When all we do is have free time, we lie to ourselves saying we’ll do it in one hour when it’s more like days later (or never).

 Final Thoughts – Advice For Younger Self

 This is an honest blog post to my younger self and I hope that it resonates with other young people out there.

 Writing all of this makes me wonder why I learned these lessons later in life when it’s so obvious to me now.